-&lt;sup>8 The Pa.
-Juv.
-Just.
-Task Force Report and Recommendations 1, 5 (June 2021), https://www.pacourts.us/Storage/media/pdfs/20210622/152647- defendant does not meet those criteria, however, and is instead in default or has failed to respond to the citation or summons within 15 days of the court's notice of potential license suspension, proposed subdivisions (a) and (b) apply.
+In subdivision (e) of the current Proposed Rule 470, if the defendant meets certain criteria, the court is either categorically precluded from notifying PennDOT that license suspension is permissible or may only notify PennDOT if a hearing is first held in which it determines that the defendant is able to pay.
+We support this proposed provision, as it comports with considerations of due process.
+If the defendant does not meet those criteria, however, and is instead in default or has failed to respond to the citation or summons within 30 days of the court's notice of potential license suspension, proposed subdivisions (a) and (b) apply.
 Subdivision (a) provides an explicit avenue through which the defendant's license may be suspended without the required deprivation hearing described above.
-Subdivision (b) similarly permits that suspension if: (1) the defendant defaults, (2) has not responded within 15 days by paying off the LFOs or entering into a new installment plan agreement, and (3) the court has determined that the individual is able to pay.
+Subdivision (b) similarly permits that suspension if: (1) the defendant defaults, (2) has not responded within 30 days by paying off the LFOs or entering into a new installment plan agreement, and (3) the court has determined that the individual is able to pay.
 While criterion (3) alludes to a determination via an ability-to-pay hearing, it does not explicitly require one.
 Therefore, we urge the Rules Committee to amend proposed subdivisions (a) and (b) so that in both instances, one's license is not suspended without a pre-deprivation, ability-to-pay hearing first being held.